 A data breach by a housing association means that tenant or staff data is compromised.
 This could violate the privacy and personal security of those involved.
 Therefore, if a data breach takes place, the housing association should act responsibly.
 They must inform the Information Commissioner’s Office (ICO) of the data breach within 72 hours if it puts data subjects at risk.
 What’s more, in such a scenario, they should send notifications to the individuals who have been affected by the data breach.

-Does the ICO enforce the GDPR?
+Does the ICO enforce the UK GDPR?

-The Information Commissioner’s Office enforces the GDPR and other data protection legislation in the UK.
+The Information Commissioner’s Office enforces the UK GDPR and other data protection legislation in the UK.
 They can investigate if a housing association commits a data breach.
 As a result, they may issue the organisation with an ICO fine.

 To prevent personal data breaches, housing associations should follow legislation, such as the General Data Protection Regulation and the Data Protection Act 2018.

 Housing associations should do the following when they collect, process and store data from individuals (data subjects):

 - Firstly, housing associations should inform you about the collection of your personal data.

 - Secondly, the housing association must explain their reason for collecting the data.
 What’s more, the housing association should not use the data for another purpose.

 - In addition, the housing association should keep personal data up to date.